NelsonPython/autonomousQA/03_simple_web_input_form.md

-## Simple automated test for I3 Marketplace login
+## Simple script that automates testing the I3 Marketplace login

 **Learn how to automate opening a webpage, entering data into an input form, and clicking a button.**  This simple script automates testing that an error message appears when a user enters the wrong password